Watch past educational presentations and see live events in real time

 The best care starts with the best information

-TNF inhibitors are a type of drug used worldwide to treat inflammatory conditions such as rheumatoid arthritis (RA), psoriatic arthritis, juvenile arthritis, inflammatory bowel disease (Crohn’s and ulcerative colitis), ankylosing spondylitis, and psoriasis.
-They reduce inflammation and stop disease progression by targeting an inflammation-causing substance called Tumor Necrosis Factor (TNF).
+TNF inhibitors are a group of medications used worldwide to treat inflammatory conditions such as rheumatoid arthritis (RA), psoriatic arthritis, juvenile arthritis, inflammatory bowel disease (Crohn’s and ulcerative colitis), ankylosing spondylitis, and psoriasis.
+They reduce inflammation and can stop disease progression by targeting an inflammation-causing substance called Tumor Necrosis Factor (TNF).

 In healthy individuals, excess TNF in the blood is blocked naturally, but in those who have rheumatic conditions, higher levels of TNF in the blood lead to more inflammation and persistent symptoms.
-They can alter a disease’s effect on the body by controlling inflammation in the joints, gastrointestinal tract, and skin.
+These medications can alter a disease’s effect on the body by controlling inflammation in the joints, gastrointestinal tract, and skin.

 There are six different TNF inhibitors that have been approved by the U.S. Food and Drug Administration for the treatment of rheumatic diseases.
 To decrease side effects and costs, most patients with mild or moderate disease may be treated with methotrexate before adding or switching to a TNF inhibitor.
 These agents can be used by themselves or in combination with other medications such as prednisone, methotrexate, hydroxychloroquine, leflunomide, or sulfasalazine.

 The starting doses for RA are shown in Table 1.
 Doses may vary for other rheumatic conditions.
 TNF inhibitors may be given by injection under the skin or by infusion into the vein.
 There are pamphlets and videos that can teach you how to give yourself an injection under the skin.
 Physicians, nurses, and pharmacists can also teach you how to give the injection.

-The medicine can be injected into the thigh or abdomen.
+The medicine can be injected into the skin of the thigh or abdomen.
 The site of injection should be rotated so the same site is not used multiple times.
 Infliximab and golimumab infusions are administered through the vein and are given at a doctor’s office or an infusion center.
-These treatments take up to four hours.
+These infusions can take up to four hours.

 Initially: Given at the clinic or at an infusion center as an intravenous infusion (IV) at a dose of 3-5 mg/kg (according to body weight) at weeks 0, 2, and 6.